 Oil and LP (Propane) on the other hand are liquid “delivered” fuels.
 You pay upon delivery and they are dropped into your oil or gas tank or as gas bottles in your yard.
 Similarly with the solid fuels: coal, wood & wood pellets.
 No additional charges apply.
 This distinction is very important.

-Example: Playing with the Heating Cost Calculator, let’s load in 87% for oil & 95% for both natural gas & propane per prior.
-Load in $1.586 per gallon (our “Co-Op Price” at this original writing) for oil & press “Recalculate”.
-Now using a side calculator multiply your natural gas price of 8.74 by your Service Burden.
-If its currently over 1.505 oil wins.
+Example: Playing with the Heating Cost Calculator, load in 87% for oil & 95% for both natural gas & propane per prior.
+Load in your current or “Co-Op Price” for oil or gas and press “Recalculate”.
+Now using a side calculator multiply your natural gas fuel price by your Service Burden, currently 2x or more.
+As of this update our Energy Cost Delivered to Radiation is $27 per MBTU, utilizing our Appliance and Co-Op Values.
 (BTW – Pity that poor propane guy!)

-If you want to extend your heating calculator play time, increment the item cost values for coal, wood & wood pellets until you equate each to $13.15 Per MBTU.
-This is the item pricing equivalent to oil heating.
+If you want to extend your heating calculator play time, increment the item cost values for coal, wood & wood pellets until you equate each to $27 Per MBTU, the item pricing equivalent to oil heating.
 Great stuff to needle your neighbor who’s “saving money” while trying to keep warm with solid fuels.
 Of course avoid that Old Yankee that cuts all his own wood “for nuthin” and massages his woodpile year ’round.
 “Heats ya twice, ya know.”

 It must be added that Condensing Gas Appliances are significantly costlier to install with far reduced economic lives vs. cast-iron boilers.
 Statistically you will buy two other heating systems to equal a good cast-iron boiler system!